 EPA Approved

-EPA issued a new rule where wood-burning inserts emission must be under 2grams/hour.
-I would recommend buying units that are EPA-approved as this is both for safety and health regulations.
+The EPA issued a new rule where the emission of wood-burning inserts must be under 2 grams/hour.
+I would recommend buying EPA-approved units as this is both for safety and health regulations.

-It’s interesting how EPA-approved wood inserts are more efficient as they burn less wood than the other ones.
+It’s interesting how EPA-approved wood inserts are more efficient as they burn less wood than others.

 Installation process